joinrepublic/Automatic-pr-labelling/README.md

           pr_number: ${{ github.event.pull_request.number }}
           config_path: .pr-review-config.yml
 ```

+There is a fifth parameter, `script_name`, that defaults to `estimator.sh`, so for this script there is no need to add it.

 #### Running locally without Docker
 To run the estimator script without using docker you shoud execute the following: